jckett/Surgery-Survival/README.md

 # Launch

-All code is included in the R Markdown file.
-The data file can be found in the data folder.
+All code is included in the R Markdown file, and the data file is included in the repository.